quotient-im/gtad/README.md

   mapped type is defined.
 Similar to arrays, GTAD matches _formats_ under this _type_ against the type defined inside `additionalProperties` (type of property values).
-A typical translation of that in static-typed languages involves a map from strings to structures; e.g. the current libQMatrixClient uses `QHash<QString, {{1}}>` as the default data structure for `additionalProperties` when the mapped data type is defined, `QVariantHash` for a generic map with no specific type, and, as a special case,
+A typical translation of that in static-typed languages involves a map from strings to structures; e.g. the current libQuotient uses `QHash<QString, {{1}}>` as the default data structure for `additionalProperties` when the mapped data type is defined, `QVariantHash` for a generic map with no specific type, and, as a special case,